abehrens13/fcBackend/README.md

  - git checkout master - switch to master branch
  - git merge new-branch - merge new-branch into master

+ Additional you have to update the following files
+ - pom.xml (version)
+ - jenkinsfile (version)
+ - Dockerfile (version)

 ## TODO